alexianetta/aji_AdvancedProg_HW8/README.md

 * Line 1: data type (int or char)
 * Line 2: data count (or the number of nodes)
-* Line 3: data to insert to the BST
+* Line 3: data to be inserted into the BST

 Example: